- What is a Paramedic?

 - Entrance exam score of 71-74

 At this point the the program will evaluate the entire transcript and academic preparation of the student.
-Grades of "A" and "B" in the Anatomy and Physiology courses weigh heavily in the consideration for contractual admission.
-Students admitted to PAR 2000 must achieve an academic grade of 80%, (non-rounded or with evaluation point) in order to progress to PAR 2010).
-Additionally, "departmental probation" in the future will not be offered.
-Contractual admission if offered will be highly selective.
-If offered contractual admission the student must recognize that significant additional time and effort will be required to succeed.
+Grades of "A" and "B" in the anatomy and physiology courses weigh heavily in the consideration for contractual admission.
+Once in the program, students admitted to PAR 2000 (Introduction to Paramedicine) must achieve an academic grade of 80% in order to progress to PAR 3010 (Medical Emergencies).
+Additionally, departmental probation in the future will not be offered for students under contractual admission.
+Contractual admission, if offered, will be highly selective.
+Please note that students who do not meet the minimum requirements of the WSU paramedic program, traditionally struggle.
+In the event that a candidate is granted contractual admission, considerable time and effort will likely be required to be successful.Contractual Admission will not be offered for any grades of "C-" or lower on prerequisite courses, GPAs below 2.5 on prerequisite courses, or entrance exam scores below 71% on two attempts.

 - Student Success, Retention, and Employment Rates

-- What are the Employment Opportunities?
+- What are the employment opportunities for WSU paramedic graduates?

-- What are Starting Salaries of Graduates?
+- What are starting salaries of graduates?

-- Why choose Paramedic Education at WSU?
+- Why choose paramedic education at WSU?

-- What Degrees/Certificates are available?
+- What degrees/certificates are available?

 - What will I learn in the program?